MimiBaca1/The_Mia_Theories_CC/3D Sunflower Model/README.md

 Please respect the terms of use and attribution when sharing or adapting this work.

-© Your Name 2025.
+© Maria Francesca Baca 2025.
 All rights reserved.